hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

         - Check if the token is usable ()
         - Validate fee amount - TBD MAX_FEE is not defined in the HIP, and it is used in the context of SDK only
         - Check if the collector is associated with the token
-    - Store the values of the new fields into the state.
+    - Store the values of the new fields in the state.

 #### ConsensusUpdateTopic